 Roasted Pork Loin with Black-Bean and Sweet-Potato Salad

 Tender roast pork is front and center in this Tex-Mex meal.
-You'll have enough meat for tomorrow's casual dinner, too: a club sandwich that stacks up nicely.
+You'll have enough meat for tomorrow's casual dinner, too: a Pork Club Sandwich that stacks up nicely.

 - 3 pounds center-cut boneless pork loin